-- After the vehicle has been washed, brake carefully while paying attention to the traffic conditions until the braking effect has been fully restored. - NOTE Risk of damage to the paintwork and plastic components
+After the vehicle has been washed, brake carefully while paying attention to the traffic conditions until the braking effect has been fully restored.

 If you wash your vehicle in Touchless Automatic Car Wash systems that use special cleaning agents, the cleaning agents used can damage the paintwork or plastic components of the vehicle.